murphygroup/cellorganizer-documentation_old/source/chapters/tutorials.rst

 * be able to be read with `BioFormats for Matlab <http://loci.wisc.edu/software/bio-formats>`_.
 * contain only a single cell OR have a single cell region defined by additional mask image(s)
-* contain channel(s) for fluorescent marker(s) appropriate for the desired type of model (typically, a channel for nuclear shape (e.g., DAPI, Hoechst, tagged histone) channels, cell shape (e.g., a soluble cytoplasmic protein, a plasma membrane protein, or autofluorescence), and a specific organelle)
+* contain channel(s) for fluorescent marker(s) appropriate for the desired type of model.
+Typically, one might include
+	* a channel for nuclear shape (e.g. DAPI, Hoechst, tagged histone),
+	* a channel for cell shape (e.g., a soluble cytoplasmic protein, a plasma membrane protein, or autofluorescence), and
+	* a channel for a specific organelle (e.g. mitochondria, lysosome)

 If your images are valid OME.TIFF files with regions of interest (ROI), then you can use the helper function `get_list_of_function_handles_from_ometiff` to retrieve a list of function handles.
 Each function handle should be able to return a 3D matrix when called using `feval`.
 For example